ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 * evaluator: contains helper scripts to evaluate the generated results
 * results: contains the results of the experiments

-Please be aware that the replication package is very comprehensive.
-It requires ~50GB free storage.
+Please be aware that the replication package is extensive and requires ~50GB storage.

 This documentation is structured as follows:
 * exemplary workflow of TransArC